ENCODE-DCC/chip-seq-pipeline2/docs/tutorial_sherlock.md

       $ SINGULARITY_PULLFOLDER=~/.singularity singularity pull docker://quay.io/encode-dcc/chip-seq-pipeline:v1.1
     ```

-6. [Bind your input/genome data directories to singularity](singularity.md).
-You can skip this step for this example.
-However, if you want to use your own input data and genome database then you may need to read through it very carefully.

-7. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR936XTK](https://www.encodeproject.org/experiments/ENCSR936XTK/).
+6. Run a pipeline for a SUBSAMPLED (1/400) paired-end sample of [ENCSR936XTK](https://www.encodeproject.org/experiments/ENCSR936XTK/).
     ```
       $ source activate encode-chip-seq-pipeline # IMPORTANT!
       $ INPUT=examples/sherlock/ENCSR936XTK_subsampled_sherlock.json
       $ java -jar -Dconfig.file=backends/backend.conf -Dbackend.default=slurm_singularity cromwell-34.jar run chip.wdl -i ${INPUT} -o workflow_opts/sherlock.json
     ```

-8. It will take about an hour.
+7. It will take about an hour.
 You will be able to find all outputs on `cromwell-executions/chip/[RANDOM_HASH_STRING]/`.
 See [output directory structure](output.md) for details.

-9. See full specification for [input JSON file](input.md).
+8. See full specification for [input JSON file](input.md).

+9. IF YOU WANT TO RUN PIPELINES WITH YOUR OWN INPUT DATA/GENOME DATABASE, PLEASE ADD THEIR DIRECTORIES TO `workflow_opts/sherlock.json`.
+For example, you have input FASTQs on `/your/input/fastqs/` and genome database installed on `/your/genome/database/` then add `/your/` to `--bind` in `singularity_command_options`.
+You can also define multiple directories there.
+It's comma-separated.
+    ```
+      {
+          "default_runtime_attributes" : {
+              "singularity_container" : "~/.singularity/atac-seq-pipeline-v1.1.simg",
+              "singularity_command_options" : "--bind /scratch,/oak/stanford,/your/,YOUR_OWN_DATA_DIR1,YOUR_OWN_DATA_DIR1,..."
+          }
+      }
+    ```

 ## Running multiple pipelines with cromwell server mode